linux4sam/egt/docs/src/layout.md

 Understanding the egt::Widget @b box is an important concept not only when it comes to understanding how widgets are drawn, but also in understanding position and layout.
 Each egt::Widget has a @b box accessed with egt::v1::Widget::box().
-This is a egt::Rect that has an origin and a width and height.
+This is an egt::Rect that has an origin and a width and height.
 If you call egt::v1::Widget::move() or egt::v1::Widget::resize(), the box is changed.
 When drawing or performing layout, this is the box that is used or @a owned by the egt::Widget.
-By default, when a egt::Widget is told to draw, the egt::Painter will be clipped to be within the widget's box.
+By default, when an egt::Widget is told to draw, the egt::Painter will be clipped to be within the widget's box.

 Within the widget @b box, each widget also has a @b margin, @b border, and @b